Explore Energy

 When it comes to electricity or gas, electricity is more common, but businesses of all sizes may still need gas for certain appliances.
 For example, most hospitality businesses will use gas ovens and cooktops because they’re quicker to heat up, provide more even heating and are more cost-effective than their electric counterparts.
 Typically, a business might use gas for:

-Depending on the availability of gas in your area, businesses that rely on electricity may be able to switch to gas appliances.
+Depending on the availability of gas in your area, businesses that rely on electricity may be able to switch to gas for some appliances.
 While gas heaters or other gas appliances may have more expensive upfront installation costs, they’re typically cheaper to run and a valuable long-term investment for business customers.

 If you decide to use both energy sources, you may consider a business electricity and gas bundle or ‘dual fuel’ plan, a common energy solution for many Australians.
 Keep in mind, you can’t run a business solely on gas, which means, you will need an electricity plan.
 In addition, combined energy plans are not always the cheapest option, so it’s generally recommended you check gas and electricity prices separately and compare across different providers.

 Large businesses, like those in the industrial sector, are the biggest consumers of gas in Australia, as they may operate 24/7 and use heavy-duty machines that require a lot of power.
-In fact, gas makes up 42% of the total energy usage for manufacturing.1

 If you’re unsure whether there’s an existing gas supply at your business address, you can check online with your distributor by visiting their website and entering your address, or by emailing or calling them.